-- Expansion artists’ emergency resource listings on The Actors’ Fund and New York Foundation for the Arts' NYFA Source websites, and addition of a reference section of reports on emergency readiness, response and recovery reports for funders on the Grantmakers in the Arts website.
+- Expansion of artists’ emergency resource listings on New York Foundation for the Arts' NYFA Source website, and addition of a reference section of reports on emergency readiness, response and recovery reports for funders on the Grantmakers in the Arts website.

 - Commitment from the National Endowment for the Arts to serve as the primary policy liaison to key federal relief agencies.